dalgard/meteor-viewmodel/README.md

   // Run once when the element is rendered, right before the first call to set.
   // Used to initalize things like jQuery plugins.
 When creating a binding that
-  // only contains init and/or dispose, set detached: true
+  // only contains init and/or dispose, set the "detached" option to true
   init: function ($elem, init_value) {
     // For example
-    this.myPlugin.init($elem, this.hash.options);
+    this.instance = $elem.plugin(this.hash.options);
   },

   // Apply the original value and new values to the DOM